itssimmons/woki-challenge/README.md

 1. Install [Redis locally](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/) or via docker `docker run -d --name redis -p 6379:6379 redis:latest`
 2. It is not needed, but highly recommended, create a `.env` file at the root of the project and paste the content of the `.env.example` file.
 (It is good enough to test the project right away)
-3. Having a[Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) nvm to meention one, installed on your machine
+3. Having a [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) nvm to meention one, installed on your machine

 #### Unix-based Systems (Linux & MacOS)
+**Bash/Shell**

 ```bash
 # Install dependencies